-21.15 The Employer will keep the Member informed regarding the number of course registrations.
-There is no compensation for a cancelled course unless it is cancelled within two (2) weeks of the start date.
-Compensation will be paid at the rate of 0.25 of a three (3) credit course stipend if cancelled within two (2) weeks of the start date.
-ABQ courses cancelled within two (2) weeks of the start date will be paid at the rate of a half course stipend for two (2) students.
+21.14 The Employer will keep the Member informed regarding the number of course registrations.
+There is no compensation for a cancelled course unless it is cancelled fewer than eleven (11) working days before the start date.
+Compensation will be paid at the rate of 0.25 of a three (3) credit course stipend if cancelled fewer than eleven (11) working days before the start date.
+ABQ courses cancelled fewer than eleven (11) working days before the start date will be paid at the rate of a half course stipend for two (2) students.
 Cancellation of courses is not disciplinary and therefore, not grievable.

-21.16 Compensation for Graduate/Undergraduate Individualized Study Courses Supervision i) Three credit (3) course: \$ 400 •
+21.15 Compensation for Graduate/Undergraduate Individualized Study Courses Supervision i) Three credit (3) course: \$ 400ii) Six credit (6) course: \$ 800